YAMS - Young Artists Music Studio

 Growing with Music ~ Ages 3 1/2 - 5

-Offered Tuesdays at 6:30 pm - 7:10 pm and Wednesdays at 10:20 am - 11:00 am beginning September 18th and 19th.
+Offered Tuesdays at 6:30 pm - 7:10 pm and Wednesdays at 10:20 am - 11:00 am beginning January 15th & 16th.
 The child becomes more independent in singing and moving, and parents take cues from the child.
 Beginning ensemble work, partner songs with movement, working with listening cards, and songs with directions challenge the child to listen, sing, dance, and act.
 A craft is assigned every week for home enjoyment, often incorporating nature and the environment.
 The home CD, book, and listening cards are fun activities to do at home with the family!
 Many and varied instruments are used in this class as well.
 A bird lesson, including hearing bird calls, is studied every other week.

 Around the World: Keyboard Prep Class ~ Ages 5 1/2 - 6 1/2 & parent